alexteachey/KOI_CNN_moon_results/README.md

 ## Citation
-The paper isn't yet online, but when it is, we will provide the citation here.
-If you find this work useful, we would appreciate your giving us a shoutout in the bibliography.
+If you use this resource we would appreciate your citing our paper: https://ui.adsabs.harvard.edu/abs/2021arXiv210910503T/abstract